fal-ai/dbt-fal/docsite/docs/Docs/fal-cli/refs-sources-context.md

 sidebar_position: 1
 ---

-# Referring to dbt relations from a Python context
+# Referring to dbt models and sources from a Python context

 fal introduces variables and functions in the context of a script to make it easier to interact with your data.